barbulescualex/MaterialFields/README.md

 }
 ```

-We now have tightly coupled our Fields (in a good way!) with our validation layer for both our data model and UI feedback!
+We now have a validation layer capable of both data model validation and UI feedback!

 ## Docs